csci-1301/Principles-of-Computer-Programming/textbook/Level_0_Values.md

 >

-The above examples follow a simple form: operators take in som number of values, and simplify to a single value.
+The above examples follow a simple form: operators take in some number of values, and simplify to a single value.
 However, sometimes we have more complex statements!
 For example, how do we describe a problem like `11 + (33/3)`?
 What if they were more nested?
 Well luckily, we have a term for such nested problems: *expressions*

 >[!abstract] Expressions
 >> [!Definition]